 Construction of this majestic theatre commenced in 1899.
 Since this date the Opera House has gained national and international recognition for its beautiful architecture and its great acoustics.
 Located on St Hills Street, he Opera House is used regularly by touring artists and shows as well as by local productions, fashion shows and local dance groups.

-Situated in the heart of Old Town Wanganui, this working/teaching studio is a place where visitors can view glass bowing in action.
+Situated in the heart of Old Town Whanganui, this working/teaching studio is a place where visitors can view glass bowing in action.
 You could also join in a beginners glass blowing workshop.
-Open 7 days a week during summer and Mon-Sat during winter.
+Open 7 days a week, year round.

 Pick up an Arts Trail brochure from the Information Centre and visit the extensive range of styles and media of our artists.
 You can collect an Old Town Heritage Trail brochure (with around 38 stops around the city) from reception, or a Brass Rubbings brochure from the Information Centre and leisurely stroll viewing many of Whanganui’s significant sites.